mohamed-myi/Contribution-Matcher/README.md

 ## Development Notes

-> **Note:** Most testing and development has been done locally, with commits intentionally kept minimal to maintain the stability of the GitHub Actions workflow responsible for daily issue discovery and data collection—critical for training the ML model.
+> **Note:** Most testing and development has been done locally, with commits intentionally kept minimal to maintain the stability of the GitHub Actions workflow responsible for daily issue discovery and data collection critical for training the ML model.

-This repository represents a **proof of concept (POC)**.
+This repository represents a **proof of concept **.
 Some features are still a work in progress and are being actively developed in the background.
 The current GitHub state prioritizes:

 - Working issue discovery pipeline
 - Database population for ML training data